 6. Chez Julien

 Chez Julien is probably one of the prettiest restaurants in Paris, and not necessarily hidden from view.
 Right by the Seine on a side street near the town hall, its blue façade has starred in films, TV programs, and on countless Instagram accounts.
 But people tend to stop and click and move on.
 Yet not only is the inside as pretty as the outside, but the food is also excellent.
-The menu is seasonal, but if you are a truffle lover, book a table in the summer months for a plethora of dishes cooked with summer truffles in mind.
+The menu is seasonal, but if you are a truffle lover, book a table in the summer months for a plethora of French dishes cooked with summer truffles in mind.

 What To Order At Chez Julien